NihalKhatwani/nihalkhatwani.github.io/README.md

 # about me website
 about me
-credit to james scholz for the inspo
+credit to james scholz, for the inspo